News

 These awards attest to the school’s mission of providing “an all-round education of the highest standards, based on Christian principles and a consciousness of self, others and God”.
 The philosophy of the school is translated into an all-round curriculum that seeks to develop every ACJC student in the domains of cognitive, physical, aesthetics, social, moral, emotional and in leadership.

-Mrs Kelvyna Chan, Principal of ACJC, shared that the entire ACJC community comprising students, staff, parents, alumni, e Methodist Church in Singapore, Board of Governors and supporters contributed towards continuous improvement of the school over the years.
+Mrs Kelvyna Chan, Principal of ACJC, shared that the entire ACJC community comprising students, staff, parents, alumni, The Methodist Church in Singapore, Board of Governors and supporters contributed towards continuous improvement of the school over the years.

 She said: “We are each blessed with a responsibility, a role to play in the area that we have been given.
 We strive to be good stewards and we never forget that even as we labour, it is God who brings in the harvest.”